Metaspolit01/kubernetes-autohealing/README.md

 The platform acts like an AI Site Reliability Engineer (SRE).

-**Problem Statement**
+# Problem Statement
 Traditional DevOps monitoring systems only generate alerts.
 Human engineers still need to:
-Read logs
+**Read logs**
-Identify issues
+1.Identify issues
-Find root causes
+2.Find root causes
-Execute fixes manually
+3.Execute fixes manually
-This causes:
+**This causes:**
-Slow incident response
+1.Slow incident response
-Downtime
+2.Downtime
-Human errors
+3.Human errors
-Infrastructure instability
+4.Infrastructure instability
 The project solves this using AI-driven automated remediation

 This is an autonomous autohealing backend that receives Prometheus webhook alerts, uses a Local LLM to decide on a course of action, and executes Kubernetes API calls automatically without human intervention.